iptc/newsml-g2/tests/README.md

 [![IPTC](https://circleci.com/gh/iptc/newsml-g2.svg?style=svg)](https://app.circleci.com/pipelines/github/iptc/newsml-g2)

-We have created a set of unit tests for NewsML-G2, based on internal tests that the IPTC NewsML-G2 Working Group have used internally over the years.
+We have created a set of unit tests for NewsML-G2, based on a set of test files that the IPTC NewsML-G2 Working Group have used internally over the years.

 The tests fulfil multiple purposes: